jleath/Gitlet/hw4/spec/hw4.md

     javac *.java

+This is a minor quirk in the way the javac compiler behaves when compiling from inside package directories.

 ####  Side note: When to Use a Interface versus Abstract Class
 In practice, in can be a little unclear when to use an interface and when to use an abstract class.
-One mostly honest metaphor is that you can think of an interface as defining a "can-do" relationship, whereas an abstract class defines an "is-a" relationship.
+One mostly accurate metaphor that might help is that you can think of an interface as defining a "can-do" relationship, whereas an abstract class defines an "is-a" relationship.
 The difference can be subtle, and you can often use one instead of the other.
 In practice, a well-designed Java library will have a hierarchy of interfaces, which are extended by abstract classes that provided default implementations for some methods, and which are in turn ultimately implemented by concrete classes.
 A good example is the Collection interface:  It extends Iterable (which is its superinterface), and is implemented by many subinterfaces (i.e. List, Set, Map), which in turn have their own abstract implementations (AbstractList, AbstractSet AbstractMap).
 However, for smaller programs, the hierarchy is often stubbier, sometimes starting with an abstract class.
 For example, we could have just started with AbstractBoundedQueue and skipped BoundedQueue altogether.

 <a name="array"></a>  Task 3:  ArrayRingBuffer
 --------------------------------

-The ArrayRingBuffer class will do all the real work by extending `AbstractBoundedQueue`.
+The `ArrayRingBuffer` class will do all the real work by extending `AbstractBoundedQueue`.
 That means we can happily inherit `capacity()`, `fillCount()`, `isEmpty()`, and `isFull()`, but we need to implement all of the the abstract methods.
 In this part, you'll fill out `ArrayRingBuffer.java`.
 You'll need to rename the file from `ArrayRingBuffer.java.skeleton` to `ArrayRingBuffer.java`.

 A naive array implementation of a BoundedQueue would store the newest item at position 0, the second newest item in position 1, and so forth.
-This is an efficient approach, as we see in the example below, where the comments show entries 0, 1, 2, and 3 of the array respectively.
+This is an inefficient approach, as we see in the example below, where the comments show entries 0, 1, 2, and 3 of the array respectively.
+We assume that the array is initializer to zero.

     BoundedQueue x = new NaiveArrayBoundedQueue(4);
     x.enqueue(33.1) // 33.1    0    0    0